 In the year ended December 31, 2018, issue of equity instruments includes equity associated with the issuance of the Original Convertible Bond for an aggregate principal amount of €600,000 thousand, proceeds from issue of bank borrowings includes proceeds from credit facilities of Cellnex and Cellnex Switzerland and bond issue includes the issuance of the Original Convertible Bond, excluding the equity component, and net of the arrangement expenses paid in relation to the bond issued, as well as the promissory notes and commercial paper issued.
 For the same year, repayment and redemption of bank borrowings includes the repayment of loans' principal as well as the cancellation of credit facilities, mainly of Cellnex and Cellnex Switzerland, due to the refinancing of its syndicated facility, and net repayment of other borrowings includes the net of the proceeds and repayment of other financial liabilities, which include the liabilities in relation to the PROFIT Program (as defined herein), as well as the agreements reached for recourse factoring in relation to balances for tax receivables.
-For more information on the above, see "Borrowings".
+For more information on the above, see "-Borrowings".
 Also for the same year, net payment of lease liabilities includes the total amount of cash outflows in relation to lease agreements, excluding the interest payments on lease liabilities.
 Dividends paid includes the amounts paid by Cellnex to its shareholders as dividend distribution during the financial year ended December 31, 2018.
-Also, dividends to non-controlling interests includes the dividends paid by Cellnex, to its non-controlling interests.
+Also, dividends to non-controlling interests includes the dividends paid by Cellnex Switzerland and Adesal Telecom, S.L., subsidiaries of Cellnex, to its non-controlling interests, and dividends received includes dividends paid to Cellnex by associated companies during the year ended December 31, 2018.